 Once I put my skepticism on hold, however, and tried some simple methods to make money with a website, everything changed.

-How to Monetize Your Website and Earn Money
+How to Monetize a Website or Blog and Earn Money

 1. Become an Affiliate Marketer